Cwooper/schedule-optimizer/README.md

 ## Prerequisites

-- Go 1.22 or later
-- Node.js and npm
-- Protocol Buffer Compiler (protoc) 3.0.0 or later
 - Docker and docker-compose (for containerized deployment)
+- Go 1.22 or later (for local deployment)
+- Node.js and npm (for local deployment)
+- Protocol Buffer Compiler (protoc) 3.0.0 or later (for local deployment)

 ## Local Development Setup